vitthalbulbule/Leetcode-SQL-/README.md

 # Leetcode-SQL-
-In This Repository Has uploading solved SQL questions on the Leetcode
+In This Repository Has uploading solved SQL questions on the Leetcode Platform